 The aim of our models is to predict the most relevant answer to a given question within a list of answers.
-Basically, trust models consider that the question owner will trust more the answers written by trustworthy people, so they try to retrieve these users.
-We have developed two trust aware models.
-Both of them use subjective logic.
-We refer to them as individual trust model (ITSL), and collective trust model (CTSL).
-ITSL is a classical local trust model, so it exploits only individual opinions when they are available, otherwise it exploits collective opinions.
-CTSL exploits collective opinions all the time.
+Basically, trust models consider that the person asking tends more to accept answers written by trustworthy people, so trust models try to retrieve these users.
+We have developed three trust aware models.
+All of them are based on subjective logic.
+We refer to them as local trust model (LTM), which is a classical local trust model, so it exploits only individual opinions when they are available, otherwise it exploits collective opinions.
+Collective trust model (CTM) which exploits collective opinions all the time, and global trust model (GTM), which depends on context-aware reputation scores.